drocheam/optrace/docs/source/usage/group.rst

 **Flipping**

-When flipping, additional parameters :python:`y0`, :python:`z0` can be provided to describe a rotation axis.
+When flipping, additional parameters :python:`y0`, :python:`z0` can be provided to define a rotation axis.
-By default, :python:`y0 = 0` and :python:`z0` is the center of the extent of the group.
+By default, :python:`y0 = 0` and :python:`z0` are the center of the extent of the group.
 See :func:`Group.flip <optrace.tracer.geometry.group.Group.flip>` for details.

 **Rotation**